angela-gervino/BisonFit/Docs/Iteration3 Worksheet.md

 # Iteration 3 Worksheet

 ## What technical debt has been cleaned up
 Show links to a commit where you paid off technical debt.
 Write 2-5 sentences that explain what debt was paid, and what its classification is.

+We cleaned up technical debt in this [commit](https://code.cs.umanitoba.ca/3350-summer2023/funkyflamingos-4/-/commit/e3bd245b261d892d0dbe08041839d1d65a6519e7?merge_request_iid=113) as a part of this [Merge Request](https://code.cs.umanitoba.ca/3350-summer2023/funkyflamingos-4/-/merge_requests/113/diffs?commit_id=e3bd245b261d892d0dbe08041839d1d65a6519e7).
+We moved string manipulation from the logic layer to the UI.
+This was inadvertent wreckeless debt.
+Inadvertent because we were trying to keep the UI clean and we didn't realize how many UI opeations we were doing in the logic layer.
+This was wreckless because it violates the Single Responsibility Principle meaning that our app logic is tightly coupled with Android.
+If we wanted to make the app cross platform we may have to decouple the front end since we are making assumptions about how strings are displayed.
+Additionally, any changes we make in the future would take more time than otherwise since we are mixing logic with string manipulation.
+Both of these technical debt effects were paid off.

 ## What technical debt did you leave?
 What one item would you like to fix, and can’t?
 Anything you write will not be marked negatively.
 Classify this debt.

 ## Discuss a Feature or User Story that was cut/re-prioritized
 When did you change the priority of a Feature or User Story?
 Why was it re-prioritized?
 Provide a link to the Feature or User Story.
 This can be from any iteration.